mohithnd/temp/README.md

 7. `Commit` -> A commit is a particular version of the project.
 It captures a snapshot of the project's staged changes and creates a version out of it.

 8. `git commit` -> Registers staging changes to a commit.

+9. `git log` -> List downs all the commits of the repository.

+10. `git restore <file>` -> It removes all file changes from the staging area to be commited.
+This can be useful, if we did some dirty piece of code and now we do not want it.
+Instead od deleting every changes line by line, We can restore it or you can say resotre last clean version of the file.